DelazJ/QGIS-Documentation/docs/pyqgis_developer_cookbook/vector.rst

 Spatial indexes can dramatically improve the performance of your code if you need to do frequent queries to a vector layer.
-Imagine, for instance, that you are writing an interpolation algorithm, and that for a given location you need to know the 10 closest points from a points layer, in order to use those point for calculating the interpolated value.
-Without a spatial index, the only way for QGIS to find those 10 points is to compute the distance from each and every point to the specified location and then compare those distances.
+Imagine, for instance, that you are writing an interpolation algorithm, and that for a given location you need to know the 10 closest features from a layer, in order to use those features for calculating the interpolated value.
+Without a spatial index, the only way for QGIS to find those 10 features is to compute the distance from each and every feature to the specified location and then compare those distances.
 This can be a very time consuming task, especially if it needs to be repeated for several locations.
 If a spatial index exists for the layer, the operation is much more effective.